Yuxi: Major tourist attractions

+One of China's deepest freshwater lakes, Fuxian Lake boasts exceptionally clear waters, earning it the nickname "Pearl of the Plateau."
+It's ideal for swimming, diving, boating, and lakeside vacations.

 Economy

 Yuxi is the home of the Hongta Group, which was named after the Red Pagoda which sits atop a nearby hill.
 The Pagoda was originally white, but was painted red during the cultural revolution.
 The tobacco is of high quality because there are over 2300 hours of sunlight a year in the region, adequate rainfall in the summer, and excellent soil that produces a plethora of other fruits and vegetables.
 The region has begun producing wine, which could prove to be quite palatable in the next decade or so.
 There are substantial mineral deposits of tin and phosphate ores, including the Heavenly Triangle of Huaning, Jiangchuan and Chengjiang.

 Yuxi is one of the fastest growing small cities in China.
 In 2001, the city won an Honor Award in Analysis & Planning by the American Society of Landscape Architects.
 In 2004 UNIDO held a Workshop on Seed Treatment Technology, one of only two in China.